Habla Español

 Offshore oilfield workers injured on drilling rigs, MODUs, or marine vessels may qualify as seamen.
 Our Texas offshore injury lawyers file Jones Act claims to hold employers accountable for negligence, vessel hazards, and unseaworthiness.
 Texas Jones Act claims assistance allows clients to pursue full compensation for lost wages, medical costs, pain and suffering, and long-term disability beyond what workers’ comp provides.

 Our Texas oil field accident lawyers can file a wrongful death claim for fatalities occurring because of someone else’s negligence.
-If employers carry workers’ compensation insurance, surviving family members can still sue employers for gross negligence or wilful misconduct (common in the oil and gas industry).
-Additionally, grieving families can file wrongful death lawsuits against third parties, contractors, manufacturers, and outside companies.
+Even if employers carry workers’ compensation insurance, surviving family members can still sue employers for gross negligence or wilful misconduct (common in the oil and gas industry).
+Families can also file wrongful death lawsuits against third parties, like contractors, manufacturers, and service companies.

 Texas doesn’t cap punitive damages in wrongful death claims, and our oilfield accident lawyers pursue punitive damages when wrongful death results from gross negligence, fraud, and malice.

-Settlements and awards for fatalities occurring in workplace accidents can cover:
+Settlements and awards for Texas oilfield death claims can cover:

-Spouses, children, and parents can file a wrongful death claim.
-If surviving family members don’t sue for the death of their loved one within 3 months, the estate’s executor or administrator may file.
+If surviving family members (spouses, children, or parents) don’t sue for the death of their loved one within 3 months, the estate’s executor or administrator may file.

 The statute of limitations is two years from the date of death.